For the year ended March 31 2017 To the Members

 6. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF THE COMPANIESACT 2013

 Particulars of loans guarantees and investments covered under Section 186 of theCompanies Act 2013 form part of notes to the financial statement provided in this AnnualReport.

 7. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-All contracts or arrangements entered into by the Company with Related Parties havebeen done at arms length and are in the ordinary course of business.
+All contracts or arrangements entered into by the Company with Related Parties are atarm's length and are in the ordinary course of business.

-Pursuant to Section 134 of the Companies Act 2013 read with Rule 8(2) of the Companies(Accounts) Rules 2014 the particulars of such transactions are provided in Form AOC-2which is annexed herewith as Annexure "C" to this report.
-Related Partydisclosures as per AS-18 have been provided in Note-33 to the financial statement.
+Pursuant to Section 134 of the Companies Act 2013 read with Rule 8(2) of the Companies(Accounts) Rules 2014 the particulars of transactions with related parties are providedin Form AOC-2 which is annexed as Annexure "A" to this report.
+Related Partydisclosures as per Ind AS 24 have been provided in Note 39 to the financial statement.

 The Company has a robust risk management framework comprising risk governance structureand defined risk management processes.
 The risk governance structure of the Company is aformal organisation structure with defined roles and responsibilities for risk management.